A list of common questions about the changes to laws for the property industry due to start in 2020.

 What are the licensing reforms proposed?

-The following licences will come under the one Real Estate licence:
+The following functions will be covered by the one Real Estate licence:

 - buyer's agent